Azure/logicapps/arc-enabled-logic-app-sample/README.md

 ## Testing in Azure

-Once the app is deployed to Azure, you can upload data to *ratings* table in Azure Table Storage, and view the results in Azure Blob Storage.
+Once the app is deployed to Azure, you can upload data to the *ratings* table in Azure Table Storage, and view the results in Azure Blob Storage.

 1. Use the [Azure Storage Explorer](https://azure.microsoft.com/features/storage-explorer/) to connect to the storage account output by the deploy script.
    > Check the `deploy.sh1` file for an example on using the azure cli to interact with table storage if you can't use Azure Storage Explorer.